NREL/SOEP-QSS/README.md

 * When zero crossing events cluster up closer and closer (such as a bouncing ball) eventually time may not progress and an infinite loop can occur.
 The bball model shows how a handler should be designed to detect and address this.
 For Modelica-based models such a set of rules may not be possible in which case the chattering prevention will be needed.

 FMU zero crossing support has some additional complications and limitations:
 * Zero-crossing functions are implicitly defined by if and when blocks in the Modelica file and are not directly exposed via the FMI API.
-Until this is addressed we have created a convention of defining output variables and their derivatives for each zero-crossing function with names of the form \_\_zc\__name_ and \_\_zc\_der\__name_.
+The OCT addresses this by generating event indicator variables that are documented as XML file annotations with the "reverse" (handler) dependencies.
+(Before this OCT capability was added we created a convention of defining output variables and their derivatives for each zero-crossing function with names of the form \_\_zc\__name_ and \_\_zc\_der\__name_ and added the reverse dependencies to the XML file `DiscreteStates` block for discrete variables and `InitialUnknowns` for continuous state variables.)
 * The FMI API doesn't expose crossing directions of interest so we enable all of them.
 If this will never be available we should eliminate crossing check logic to avoid wasted effort.
-* When zero crossings occur a "handler" function within the FMU makes the required changes to state and discrete variables.
-The QSS solver needs to know the dependency of these modified variables on its zero-crossing variable to maintain its state but neither the FMI API nor the generated xml files expose these dependencies.
-We are adding such dependencies to `DiscreteStates` (dropped from FMI 2.0 but supported by FMI Library) of the xml for discrete variables and `InitialUnknowns` for continuous state variables.
 * There is no FMI API to directly trigger the zero-crossing handlers to run when the QSS solver reaches zero-crossing events.
-Instead we set the FMU variables to a time slightly beyond the zero-crossing time with the hope that the zero crossing will be detected by the FMU.
+Instead we set the relevant FMU variables to a time slightly beyond the zero-crossing time with the hope that the zero crossing will be detected by the FMU.
 The `--zTol` and `--dtZC` options allows control over this time "bump".
-JModelica FMUs may have a parameter called `_events_default_tol` that will be used as the default `zTol` value to match the QSS time bump to the FMU behavior.
+JModelica and OCT FMUs may have a parameter called `_events_default_tol` that will be used as the default `zTol` value to match the QSS time bump to the FMU behavior.
 The `dtZC` value is only a fallback when no `zTol` is present or when the trajectory doesn't allow a time bump step to be computed.
 Using the uniform `dtZC` bump step is not robust as it doesn't adjust for solution behavior.
 This is also not highly robust because the output variables used to track the zero crossing derivatives are (at least for Dymola-generated FMUs) numerically, not analytically, based so the QSS zero-crossing function does not track the actual FMU zero-crossing function to high precision.
+The automatically computed `zTol` approach worked well when we were adding zero crossing variables and their derivatives but the current OCT requires numeric differentiation for the second and higher order zero crossing variables, causing some late crossing detection.
 * Zero-crossing root refinement is expensive due to the overhead of FMU operations so it is disabled by default (the `--refine` option enables it).
 Once atomic FMU variable get/set operations are provided the overhead will be lower.

 #### Notes
-* Zero-crossing variables should not need and are required to have no observers (but they do have dependents: the variables modified by their handlers).
+* Zero-crossing variables should not need and are required to have no observers (but they do have indirect dependents: the variables modified by their handlers).
 * Zero-crossing variables must initialize and advance after other variables because their zero-order coefficients come from their function evaluation that depends on the zero-order coefficients of other variables being advanced.
-* Zero-crossing variables use the quantized, not continuous, representations of variables appearing in their functions.
-This is what the literature indicates and it prevents additional updating operations and potential event cascades.
-But it also provides a lower accuracy representation, making root finding and refinement more critical.
-It also means that QSS1 variables appearing linearly in zero-crossing functions only contribute a constant to the function at any time: if all variables are QSS1 and/or discrete then no zero crossings can be predicted so zero crossings will only occur as a result of observer updates of the zero-crossing variable.
-For this reason QSS1 is not suggested when zero crossings are in use.
+* Zero-crossing variables now use the continuous, not quantized, representations of variables appearing in their functions.
+This is not indicated by the literature but it also provides a higher accuracy representation that is more likely to cause QSS-predicted zero crossings to be detected by the FMU.

 #### Root Refinement